LGBTQ rights in Botswana: Legality of same-sex sexual acts

-In July 2019, the Government of Botswana appealed the High Court ruling to the Botswana Court of Appeal.
+In July 2019, the Government of Botswana appealed the High Court ruling to the Court of Appeal.
 Attorney-General Abraham Keetshabe argued that the court was mistaken in its conclusion in overturning the sodomy law, saying, "I am of the view that the High Court erred in arriving at this conclusion and thus, I have decided to note an appeal with the Court of Appeal", without giving further details of the grounds for the appeal.
 LEGABIBO and LGBTQ activists slammed the appeal calling it disappointing and an affirmation of persistent homophobia and transphobia.
 The appeal was unanimously rejected on 29 November 2021, with retiring Court of Appeal president Ian Kirby writing for the court that laws criminalizing same-sex relations "have outlived their usefulness, and serve only to incentivise law enforcement agents to become key-hole peepers and intruders into the private space of citizens".

+In March 2026, the invalidated provisions were formally removed from the statute book through subsidiary legislation issued under the Revision of the Laws Act.
+A statutory instrument titled "Rectification of the Laws (Penal Code) Order, 2026", made by the Law Revision Commissioner, deleted paragraphs (a) and (c) of section 164 of the Penal Code.
+This was after years of legislative inaction after the courts had already declared the provisions unconstitutional, first by the High Court in 2019 and definitively by the Court of Appeal in 2021.
+Although the provisions had ceased to have legal effect upon being struck down, their deletion constituted a process of statute law revision, aligning the written law with the constitutional position established by the judiciary.

 Recognition of same-sex relationships

 Same-sex couples have no legal recognition, whether in the form of marriage or civil unions.